 Teaching Your Rottweiler to Speak

 Since this is going to be a simple command, we must also teach them to be quiet.
-First we will try to learn “speak,” and then we will work on “quiet.”
+First we will try to learn “speak

 You can continue to practice this command if you have a friend with you.
 Have your friend stand outside your door and press the doorbell.
 Keep doing this while telling the dog to “speak” and giving them praise until they do so without having to use the doorbell.